google/symphony-gcp/hf-provider/SYMPHONY_GKE_INSTALL.md

 After building the cli executable, install it to the `bin` directory.

 ## Result
-Using either method should result with a matching provider plugin directory:
+Using either method should result with a matching provider plugin directory :
 ```
+$HF_TOP/$HF_VERSION/providerplugins/gcpgke
 ├── bin
 │   ├── hf-gke
 │   └── README.md